Robert Fulks

 Pre War

-Robert was born in Tring in 1887 the son of James and Dorcas Louisa (nee Eggleton) Fulks.
+Robert Fulks was born in Tring in 1887 the son of James Fulks, farmer’s son. and Dorcas Louisa (nee Eggleton).

-Robert married Emma Hudson in 1914 in Stockton and their daughter Mabel was born in 1915 in Willesden.
-Records of Railwaymen who died in the Great War name Robert as the son of James and Louisa Fulks of Egremont, Alberta, Canada (so presumably they emigrated) and husband of Emma Fulks of Beaumont House, Heronsgate.
+Robert married Emma Hudson in 1914 in Stockton and their daughter Mabel Emily Jessie was born on 4 Jul 1915 in Willesden.
+Records of Railwaymen who died in the Great War name Robert as the son of James and Louisa Fulks of Egremont, Alberta, Canada (so presumably they emigrated) and husband of Emma Fulks of Beaumont House, Heronsgate, Rickmansworth.

 Emma did not remarry and in 1939 was living 34 Harold Road, Acton with her daughter Mabel and her husband Charles Everett.